uiriansan/SilentSDDM/README.md

 # Customizing

 The preset configs are located in `./configs/`.
-To change the active config, edit the `./metadata.desktop` file and replace the value of `ConfigFile=`:
+To change the active config, edit `./metadata.desktop` and replace the value of `ConfigFile=`:

 ```bash
 ConfigFile=configs/<your_preferred_config>.conf